Learn Online—Accessible, Affordable, Practical.

 Delivered in partnership with Algonquin College

-Applications are now closed.
-If you are still interested in applying to begin in September 2019, please contact us.
+If you are interested in applying to begin in September 2020 please contact us.

-NEW: Some admission requirements have changed this year.
+NEW: Some admission requirements have changed.
 Please review the Requirements section below for more information about changes to the language requirements, and options for students who do not have healthcare experience but do have other professional experience and education.

 Health Information Management is a growing profession, positively impacting the availability of high quality health data and information to support the effectiveness of the Canadian health system.